YukiZ17/GPIVProxy/README.md

 Other three designs (GPIV on demand, GPProxy on synthetic and demand data) are almost the same except that the true function are fixed.

-Some of the ablation study simulations are included in the file GPIVProxyAblation.
+Some of the ablation study simulations and baselines are included in the file GPIVProxyAblation.
 It is also feasible to change the parameter in the data_generation.py to run some further ablation studies.